-If the allegation concerns the head teacher then the CEO and Chair of the Trust in a MAT and the Chair of Hub Councillors in a maintained school must be informed.

-In all situations regarding an allegation of abuse against a member of staff / volunteer / hub councillor the school must not act alone and must seek advice and make a referral where necessary.
+If the allegation concerns the Headteacher then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.
+In all situations regarding an allegation of abuse against a member of staff/volunteer/governor the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances our Headteacher, or Hub Councillor (if the allegation is against the Headteacher) will:
+In such circumstances our Headteacher, or Chair of Governors (if the allegation is against the Headteacher) will: Contact the LADO for advice